Theodore G. Bilbo: Feud with Pat Harrison

+Credential dispute (1947)

+During and after his 1946 re-election, in which Bilbo actively encouraged his supporters to prevent black Mississippians from voting, Bilbo became an enduring national symbol of racial hatred and violence.
+He was the subject of popular satirical songs by Bob and Adrienne Claiborne ("Listen Mr. Bilbo (Talking Bilbo)") and Andrew Tibbs ("Bilbo is Dead").
+In the 1947 film Gentleman's Agreement, Bilbo is cited as an exemplar of modern bigotry.

+Following the 1946 election, in which Republicans gained control of the United States Senate, liberal Democratic senators joined with Republicans to refuse Bilbo his seat.
+In addition to the charge that he had illegally incited violence to preserve his majority, a Senate committee found that Bilbo had accepted bribes, including a Cadillac, from contractors.
+A filibuster by Southerners threatened to delay the seating of all new senators, but it was resolved when a supporter proposed that Bilbo's credentials remain on the table while he returned to Mississippi to seek medical treatment for oral cancer.

-Bilbo retired to his "Dream House" estate in Poplarville, Mississippi, where he wrote and published a summary of his racial ideas entitled Take Your Choice: Separation or Mongrelization (Dream House Publishing Company, 1947).
+Bilbo retired from Washington to his estate in Poplarville, Mississippi, named Dream House, where he wrote and self-published a summary of his racial ideas entitled Take Your Choice: Separation or Mongrelization.
 His house, which served as the eponym and office of his publishing company, burned down in late fall that year, with the fire consuming many copies of the book.
+He died without ever returning to the Senate.

+Personal life and death

+Death and burial
-Bilbo died at sixty-nine in New Orleans, Louisiana.
-On his deathbed, he summoned Leon Louis, the editor of the black newspaper Negro South to make a statement:

-I am honestly against the social intermingling of Negroes and Whites but I hold nothing personal against the Negroes as a race.
+Bilbo died at sixty-nine on August 21, 1947, in New Orleans, Louisiana at the height of infamy.
+On his deathbed, he summoned Leon Louis, the editor of the black newspaper Negro South to make a statement:I am honestly against the social intermingling of Negroes and Whites but I hold nothing personal against the Negroes as a race.
 They should be proud of their God-given heritage just as I am proud of mine.
-I believe Negroes should have the right [to indiscriminate use of the ballot], and in Mississippi too—when their main purpose is not to put me out of office and when they won't try to besmirch the reputation of my state.
+I believe Negroes should have the right [to indiscriminate use of the ballot], and in Mississippi too—when their main purpose is not to put me out of office and when they won't try to besmirch the reputation of my state.According to Charles Pope Smith, when he died:"Theodore G. Bilbo was perhaps the most controversial public figure on the national scene. ...
+The extremism of his pronouncements on race relations had polarized much of the country. ...To the vast majority of southern whites Bilbo had become the leading spokesman in the fight to preserve that section's structure of racial segregation from those who wanted to bring about racially equality.
+To liberal whites and blacks, on the other hand, Bilbo was America's most vicious race-baiter."His funeral at Juniper Grove Cemetery in Poplarville was attended by five thousand mourners, including the governor and the junior senator.